 Up until the day you travel, it is vital you keep up to date and familiarised with the entry requirements as these can change at short notice.
-You are personally responsible for completing any entry forms and adhering to countries' specific entry requirements.
+You are personally responsible for completing any entry forms, conducting any covid tests (if necessary), etc and adhering to countries' specific entry requirements.